zoxxx/Weight-Loss-Smoothies-App/README.md

 ## Credits

-To complete this app I've used steadyhealth's database of weight loss recipes which is also provided.
 Images inside the app are under proprietary license so these are not included.

 ## About app idea